diegocasmo/diegocasmo-me/app/_posts/2016-10-24-passing-variables-in-an-isomorphic-application.md

 ### Adding New Features To An Existing Application
 I recently got hired by I client to create a new functionality for a single page application.
 The client wanted the marketing team of the company to be able to easily change the landing page content.
 The landing page was already built with ``React`` using [isomorphic/universal rendering](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) and the ability to edit and save the page content was also already in place and saved in a database.

-The problem I had to solve was how to pass variables (containing the data necessary for rendering the page) from the server to the client without loosing the benefits of isomorphic rendering.
+The problem I had to solve was how to pass variables (containing the data necessary for rendering the page) from the server to the client in an application using [react-router](https://github.com/ReactTraining/react-router) without loosing the benefits of isomorphic rendering.
 Initially, this seemed to me as a very easy task, but as I will later explain, the fact that the application was built with isomorphic rendering made this task an opportunity to learn something new.

 The goal of this blog post is to explain how I used React's context feature to pass variables from the server to the client without loosing the benefits of isomorphic rendering.